scupit/gcmake-rust/docs/cmake_data_config/properties/prebuild_config.md

 prebuild_config:
   link:
     - fmt::fmt
-  build_config:
-    AllConfigs:
-      AllCompilers:
   defines:
     - NOICE="This is defined for the pre-build only."
   generated_code:
     - my-source-file.cpp
     - my-header-file.hpp